-Jerusalem Old City is one of the holiest and historical places on earth.
+Of course one of the best things to do in Jerusalem is to, of course, visit Jerusalem Old City.
+It is one of the holiest and historical places on earth.
 It’s no wonder why this small area is one of the most visited places on the planet.
-Divided into four quarters; Jewish, Christian, Armenian, and Muslim this unique city is where three of the world’s major religions can share the same space in peace.
+Divided into four quarters: Jewish, Christian, Armenian, and Muslim, this unique holy city is where three of the world’s major religions can share the same space in peace.
 Christians, Jews, and Muslims all share this .9 square kilometers ancient city as their holy land.

-Inside Jerusalem Old City you’ll find gorgeous architecture, incredible history, winding passageways full of markets and merchants.
+Inside Jerusalem’s Holy City you’ll find gorgeous architecture, incredible history, winding passageways full of markets and merchants.

 Here are our picks for what you have to see when visiting Jerusalem Old City.

 Best Places to Visit in Jerusalem Old City